Tag: Ruminating Mum

 Silly mummy, he had this, didn’t I know?

-He was slow on it, but he rode it most of the way to the post office, with only a little help as the paths where we live are so poorly managed, the paving slabs are really uneven in places.
-My daughter had already had an unfortunate face plant on her scooter when riding this path, so even with her I find myself cautiously keeping them steady on the bumpier bits.
+My daughter had already had an unfortunate face plant on her scooter when riding this path, so even when she rides, I find myself cautiously keeping her steady on the bumpier bits.

-As awful as it was, it did prove to be a valuable lesson to her why we must always wear a helmet, because had she not worn it she would have broken her nose, for sure.
+As awful as it was, it proved to be a valuable lesson for her about why we must always wear a helmet.
+Had she not been wearing it, she would have broken her nose, for sure.

-We made it to the post office and I explained to my little boy that he couldn’t ride the scooter in the shop.
+We made it to the post office, and I explained to my little boy that he couldn’t ride the scooter in the shop.
 He must get off and walk nicely, which he did without too much fuss and an acknowledging “Okay, mummy.”

 However, once we entered the shop and were stuck in a boring queue, waiting for a member of staff to be free, he wanted to ride his scooter again and tried his hardest to get back on it.

-Understandably, for a two year old, waiting even a minute seems like a lifetime, so the paddy began.
-I held my cool, sure that my face was becoming flushed.
-I don’t like people to notice me at the best of times, so when my toddler/child is creating and drawing attention, I just want to crawl in a cave and hide.
+Understandably, for a two-year-old, waiting even a minute seems like a lifetime, so the tantrum began.
+I kept my cool, although I was sure that my face was becoming flushed.
+I don’t like people noticing me at the best of times, so when my toddler/child is creating a scene and drawing attention, I just want to crawl in a cave and hide.

-We were finally served by the member of staff and my son actually stopped creating and behaved as good as gold until we left the shop, which was a relief.
+After what felt like a lifetime, we were finally served by the member of staff, and my son actually stopped creating and behaved as good as gold until we left the shop, which was a relief.

 When we got out of the shop, however, the biggest meltdown of all began.
 We needed to return home, so I steered him back the way we came.
-Out of nowhere he began trying to turn the scooter around and he became distraught and suddenly started crying.

 This isn’t the first time this has happened.
 It’s possible that walking back the way we came is not acceptable to him.
-Or perhaps he thought we were going somewhere else, or that maybe he just didn’t want to go home so soon.
-But unfortunately, this time, I needed to get us home again pretty quick to put a chicken in the oven for dinner.
+Or perhaps he thought we were going somewhere else, or he just didn’t want to go home so soon.
+But unfortunately, this time, I needed to get us home quickly to put a chicken in the oven for dinner.

 I suppose in hindsight it wasn’t the best time to let him ride the scooter for the first time, but at the same time, he needed an opportunity to have a go on it.

-From there and most of the way home, he refused to walk or ride the scooter.
-In utter refusal to turn around, I scooped him up, picked up the scooter, and marched home with him protesting in my arms.
-He is getting quite heavy now for me to carry, so I kept trying to encourage him to either ride the scooter or stand on it so I could pull him home.
+He is getting quite heavy for me to carry now, so I kept trying to encourage him to either ride the scooter or at least stand on it so I could pull him home.
 He was having none of it.

-What was a super exciting adventure, riding his new scooter, became yet another difficult journey home.
+What was a super exciting adventure, riding his new scooter, became yet another difficult journey home—and we only live around the corner.

-When we finally arrived at home, the mood unfortunately carried on and this is one of those times when I probably should have picked my battles.
+When we finally arrived at home, the mood unfortunately carried on, and this is one of those times when I probably should have picked my battles.

 My son was hungry again.
 At lunch time, he hadn’t really entertained the cheese wrap that he’d agreed to eat.

 After the fact, it occurred to me that it possibly wasn’t the right block of cheese that he liked.
-He can be quite particular with what he will and won’t eat, at the moment.
+He can be quite particular with what he will and won’t eat at the moment.

-We finally settled on something for him to eat, but I wanted him to sit at the kitchen table, however, he was insistent that he was going to sit in the lounge and eat whilst watching Numberblocks.
+We finally settled on a snack for him to eat, but I wanted him to sit at the kitchen table; he was insistent that he was going to sit in the lounge watching Numberblocks instead.

-But of course, me being me, still feeling somewhat stressed from the walk home, I stuck to my guns and said no. I’d asked him to sit at the table and that he could watch Numberblocks after he’d finished his food.
+But of course, me being me, and still feeling somewhat stressed from the walk home, I stuck to my guns and said no—I’d asked him to sit at the table and he could watch Numberblocks after he’d finished his food.

-Well… at least 10 mins later, the meltdown was still in full swing.
+Well… at least ten minutes later, the meltdown was still in full swing.
 Tears streaming down his face.
-How dare I not let him eat his food whilst watching his favourite program.
+How dare I not let him eat his food whilst watching his favourite programme.
 The big emotions were definitely out in the open.

-I offered him hugs, tried to console him enough to find some calm, but realised I’d made my bed, so I had to just carry on with the no TV rule.
+I offered him hugs and tried to console him enough to find us some calm, but realised I’d made my bed, so I had to just carry on with the no TV rule.
 I mean, if it’s a snack, I’m usually not too bothered by TV.
 It’s meal times where I draw the line.
 But I guess, to him, his food was merely a snack.

-Although he’d rejected it, in his eyes he’d eaten his lunch.
+Although he’d rejected it earlier, in his eyes, he’d eaten his lunch.

-He calmed enough for me to begin washing up before dinner prep and he began to play with a toy.
-It was only a short while later, I realised he’d edged nearer to his food, which he had abandoned in a bowl on the chair.
+He calmed enough for me to begin washing up before dinner prep, and he started playing with a toy.
+It was only a short while later that I realised he’d edged nearer to his food, which he had abandoned in a bowl on the chair.

-I slowly took a step closer to see if he was finally eating and to my delight he was actually sat on the chair in the living room, munching away on his food; the TV was long forgotten.
+I slowly took a step closer to see if he was finally eating, and to my delight, he was sat on the chair in the living room, munching away on his food; the TV was long forgotten.

 He was happy once again, sitting comfortably watching Numberblocks, like it had never happened.